 Confidentiality of plan

 [(5) The Financing Plan is deemed to be a record subject to section 17 of the Freedom of Information and Protection of Privacy Act.]
 [NTD: We believe that the Financing Plan would be a material fact to investors (and rating agencies) and would have to be disclosed.]
+[NTD: This was a surprising comment since it is designed to toward preserving the confidentiality of the Financing Plan (and the more advanced version of the provision includes preserving the confidentiality of reports.
+Recommend no change at this time.]

 Financing entities